What is dental fluorosis?

-The “very mild” (and most common) form of fluorosis, is characterized by small, opaque, “paper white” areas scattered irregularly over the tooth, covering less than 25% of the tooth surface.
+In the “very mild” (and most common) form of fluorosis, you can have small, opaque, “paper white” areas scattered irregularly over the tooth, covering less than 25% of the tooth surface.
 In the “mild” form, these mottled patches can involve up to half of the surface area of the teeth.

-When fluorosis is moderate, all of the surfaces of the teeth are mottled and teeth may be ground down and brown stains frequently “disfigure” the teeth.
+When fluorosis is moderate, all of the surfaces of your teeth are mottled and teeth may be ground down and brown stains frequently “disfigure” the teeth.

-Severe fluorosis is characterized by brown discoloration and discrete or confluent pitting; brown stains are widespread and teeth often present a corroded-looking appearance.
+Severe fluorosis is characterized by brown discoloration and discrete or confluent pitting.
+Brown stains are widespread and your teeth often present a corroded-looking appearance.

 Why does fluorosis of teeth happen?